 The lowest calibration standard concentration must be at or below the PQL (see subsection C.5.2.4).

 Analytical results between the MDL and PQL shall be quantified.
-Report the numerical value and qualify with the appropriate qualifier code “G”.
+Report the numerical value and qualify with the appropriate qualifier code, i.e., “G”.